 Deprecated warning: PyTorch 1.0+ uses to Aten as its tensor library.
 So the article is no longer applicable in PyTorch 1.0+.
 Please refer to this GitHub repository for more information.
 Python is one of the most popular programming languages today for deep learning applications.
 However, as an interpreted language, it has been considered too slow for high-performance computing.
 Therefore, I incorporated CUDA into Python to build my own extension that accelerates the computation.

 In this post, we described how to use JUnit 5 to test your Spring MVC application with Maven.
 Setup Maven Dependencies We can get the required dependencies by declaring the junit-jupiter-api (version 5.x) dependency in our pom.xml file.
 This dependency provides the public API for writing tests and extensions. <dependency> <groupId>org.junit.jupiter</groupId> <artifactId>junit-jupiter-engine</artifactId> <version>5.1.0</version> <scope>test</scope> </dependency> If we are using an IDE that is bundled with an older JUnit 5 version, it throws an exception when we try to run our unit tests by using our IDE.
+We can fix this problem by adding the following dependency to our POM file:

 I’m reading source code written with Torch these days.
 Torch is a well-known deep learning framework written by Lua.
 So I summarize the grammar of it and provide a quick tutorial here.
 Run As we know, Lua is a C-like language.
 Therefore, it is case-sensitive.
 The following code outputs “Hello World” with Lua.
 Note that the semicolon at the end of a line is optional, like JavaScript. print('Hello World') You can use the interrupter of Lua in the command line: